retiredreplicant/milkvr-mvrl-maker/README.md

     http://<your_computer_name>/VR/another_video_3dph.mp4
     another_video_3dph

-Note that the video type line of the generated file will contain more than just the video type string "_3dph", but MilkVR currently still finds the video type information in this case.
+Note that the video type line of the generated file will contain more than just the required video type string "_3dph", but MilkVR currently still finds the video type information in this case and plays the video correctly.

 ##Runtime arguments
 Both the mvrl-maker.ahk and mvrl-maker.exe versions of the tool have several options built into them.
 Note that AutoHotKey (https://autohotkey.com/) must be installed on your machine to execute the mvrl-maker.ahk version of the tool.
 You have to run either version using the command line if you want to use any of the options below.